 If you decide to have your parts replated, be sure to use a shop that has a reputation for top-quality work.
 Ask to see some of their finished products before consigning your valuable pieces to them.

 The work is labor intensive.
 Preparation of the old part will involve stripping the old chrome and nickel, then applying maybe two or more coats of copper, which must be properly buffed to remove all imperfections.
 Then the nickel coats must be carefully done to ensure proper coverage without shadows or bubbles.
-And finally the thin chrome coating makes for a beautiful finished product.
+And finally the Auto Ceramic Coating makes for a beautiful finished product and offers superb paint protection.

 Keep It Looking New